-A land of untapped opportunity, we peel back the layers on the investment potential of the ‘Warm Heart of Africa’.
+A land of untapped opportunity, we peel back the layers on the investment potential of the ‘Warm Heart of Africa’ with the Malawi Investment and Trade Centre.

 For a landlocked nation blessed with fertile soils, where arable land is the country’s greatest natural resource, it is not surprising that agriculture has long been the backbone of Malawi’s economy.